openservicebrokerapi/servicebroker/spec.md

 | 5xx | Broker error | Yes |
 | Timeout | Failure | Yes |

-If the platform marketplace encounters an internal error provisioning an instance or binding (for example, saving to the database fails), then it MUST at least send a single delete or unbind request to the service broker to prevent creation of an orphan.
+If the platform marketplace encounters an internal error provisioning a service instance or binding (for example, saving to the database fails), then it MUST at least send a single delete or unbind request to the service broker to prevent creation of an orphan.